 We started with a series of workshops to define our core value proposition.
 Our challenge was to narrow down our features to target user jobs and pain-points that other products were not addressing: engagement and cultural relevance.

 We took stock of all the learning form our prototype and we produced an MVP from the ground up using React Native.
-Lirica was selected to take part into the accelerator academy to become an investment ready business, and we launched to the stores in September 2018.
+Lirica was selected to take part into the Accelerator Academy to become an investment ready business, and we launched to the stores in September 2018, securing the 2nd round of funding in 2019.
+Lirica is continually updating with new songs, fine-tuning features and expanding into other languages.